 Companies Hiring Search Engine Evaluators

-Aside from your basic job boards like Glassdoor, Indeed and ZipRecruiter, those seeking to work as a search engine evaluator can find job openings on more industry specific websites.
-Among the many companies and job boards that offer this service for work as a search engine evaluator are:
+Aside from your basic job boards like Glassdoor, Indeed, and ZipRecruiter, those seeking to work as a web search evaluator can find job openings on more industry-specific websites.
+Among the many companies and job boards that offer this service for work as a search evaluator are:

-Appen is an independent contracting company who hires independent agents who seek to own their own business providing digital and internet related work.
+Appen is an independent contracting company that hires independent agents who seek to own their own business providing digital and internet-related work.
 Some common jobs available through Appen are:

 - Search Media Evaluation (Work with the world’s top search engine companies)